cyfronet-fid/sat4envi/README.md

 #### <a id="backend-running-unit-tests"></a> Running unit tests

-You will need the test db up and running: `docker-compose up db-test`.
+You will need the test db up and running: `docker-compose -f docker-compose-test.yml up db-test`.
 It will be exposed at `localhost:5434`.

 Then, run `./mvnw test`.